anthonyshort/deku/README.md

 > This project is still a [work-in-progress](https://github.com/segmentio/deku/issues/3)

 Create composable, reactive views that use implement a virtual DOM system similar to React.

-The benefits of using Deku over React:

-* Smaller at roughly 5kb
+You create components and use lifecycle hooks to change the state of the component.

+It has similar capabilities to React:

+* Components return a virtual tree using a `render` method
+* Lifecycle hooks (beforeMount, afterMount etc.)
+* Optimized tree diffing algorithm
+* Components can be rendered to a string for server-side rendering

+But why use Deku instead of React?

+* It's smaller.
+Roughly 8kb.
+And built from
 * Readable source
 * No globals or global state
 * Easily testable components without needing Jest
-* Isolated components that don't need a global to be mounted
 * It doesn't create virtual events
 * It only supports evergreen browsers
 * Easily add plugins
-* Events instead of mixins
-* Render methods can be imported instead of inline reducing the need for JSX

-It has similar capabilities to React:

-* Components return a virtual tree using a `render` method
-* Batched rendering using `requestAnimationFrame`
+* Batched updates using `requestAnimationFrame`
-* Optimized tree diffs
-* Server-side rendering

 ## Install